TekCastPork/TekCastPork.github.io/datasheets.md

 NOTICE: Texas Instruments acquired National Semiconductor, so any NS ICs use TI datasheets now if an actual NS datasheet could not be found.

-NOTICE 2: All the ships here are ones that I have in my kit, so some of them may not be what we actually were given, so don't panic if you can't find one of the ICs in your kits.
+NOTICE 2: All the chips here are ones that I have in my kit, so some of them may not be what we actually were given, so don't panic if you can't find one of the ICs in your kits.

 ## Basic Logic ICs